ReDialData/website/docs/datasheet.md

 ### How were Participants informed about the Data Collection?

+Before working on a task, participants were presented with a consent form describing the methodology and purpose of the data collection.

 ### Was there an Ethical Review?

+The data collection was approved by the Comité d'éthique de la recherche avec des êtres humains, Polytechnique Montreal, on 2017-10-27.

-If it relates to people, were they told what the dataset would be used for and did they consent?
-What commu- nity norms exist for data collected from human commu- nications?
+### If it relates to people, were they told what the dataset would be used for and did they consent?
+What community norms exist for data collected from human communications?

-If consent was obtained, how?
+### If consent was obtained, how?
 Were the people provided with any mechanism to revoke their consent in the future or for certain uses?

-If it relates to people, could this dataset expose people to harm or legal action?
-(e.g., financial social or otherwise)
+### If it relates to people, could this dataset expose people to harm or legal action?  (e.g., financial social or otherwise)

-What was done to mitigate or reduce the potential for harm?
-If it relates to people, does it unfairly advantage or dis- advantage a particular social group?
+### What was done to mitigate or reduce the potential for harm?
+If it relates to people, does it unfairly advantage or disadvantage a particular social group?

-In what ways?
-How
-was this mitigated?
+### In what ways?
+How was this mitigated?

-If it relates to people, were they provided with privacy guarantees?
+### If it relates to people, were they provided with privacy guarantees?

-If  so,  what  guarantees  and  how  are  these ensured?
+### If  so,  what  guarantees  and  how  are  these ensured?

-Does the dataset comply with the EU General Data Pro- tection Regulation (GDPR)?
+### Does the dataset comply with the EU General Data Protection Regulation (GDPR)?

-Does it comply with any other
-standards, such as the US Equal Employment Opportunity Act?
+### Does it comply with any other standards, such as the US Equal Employment Opportunity Act?

-Does the dataset contain information that might be con- sidered sensitive or confidential?
+### Does the dataset contain information that might be considered sensitive or confidential?  (e.g., personally identifying information)
-(e.g., personally identi-
-fying information)

-Does the dataset contain information that might be con- sidered inappropriate or offensive?
+### Does the dataset contain information that might be considered inappropriate or offensive?